Colabra’s integration with GitHub allows for seamless collaboration between wet lab and computational teams working on the same projects.

 With Colabra's GitHub integration, you can access your files, issues and technical docs alongside your lab notebook.

 Connect Pull Requests to individual experiments to easily track progress and automatically update their status.

 How to use Manually add a Connection under the experiment summary, or simply mention a Colabra experiment ID (ex.
 EXP-123) in a Pull Request title, description or comment.

 Just paste in a link to a GitHub Gist to embed it in your project or experiment summary.

 How to use Within a Colabra page, paste in a GitHub Gist link and watch the embed appear.

 Stay on top of issues and pull requests with link unfurling.
 Hovering over the links will show more details, including the status, date created, assignee, and issue description!

-How to use After an admin installs the integration, paste a link to a GitLab issue or PR into a Colabra page and watch the issue or PR unfurl.
+How to use After an admin installs the integration, paste a link to a GitHub issue or PR into a Colabra page and watch the issue or PR unfurl.